EEN421/EEN421.github.io/_posts/Which-Devices-Are-Internet-Facing?.md

 <br/><br/><br/><br/>

-# 🧩 Breakdown of the Query (Explained Like DevSecOpsDad)
+# 🧩 Breakdown of the Query

 Below are the major components—explained in normal human language, not “Kusto-ese.”

 <br/><br/><br/><br/>

-# 🏷️ Step 0: Define What Counts as a Private IP
+### 🏷️ Step 0: Define What Counts as a Private IP

 ```kql
 let PrivateIPRegex = @'^(10\.|172\.(1[6-9]|2[0-9]|3[01])\.|192\.168\.|127\.|169\.254\.|224\.|240\.)';